-This wind quintet arrangement by Scottish clarinettist and arranger, Hugh Levey, is in a suitable key for playing as a short recital piece or to accompany community or solo singing.
-For most occasions the arranger suggests playing it without any repeats, so that 2 differently arranged verses are performed.
-This works for a recital piece or as accompaniment to how it is typically sung.
+This arrangement by Scottish clarinety st, saxophonist, and arranger, Hugh Levey, is for saxophone quartet, consisting of Soprano, Alto, Tenor and Baritone saxes.
+It is in a suitable key for playing as a short recital piece or to accompany community or solo singing.
+For most occasions the arranger suggests playing it without any repeats, so that 2 differently arranged verses are performed has works for a recital piece or as accompaniment to how it is typically sung.
 In Scotland it would be verses 1 and 5, in other parts of the world verse 1 is often sung twice.
 If all 5 verses are sung, then bars 11 to 26 should be played 4 times.
 Note that there is a short introduction and voices should enter at the end of bar 10.

-The work opens with a short bassoon solo, accompanied by 'bagpipe' drones on the clarinet and French hom.
-Verse 1 follows, played by various duet combinations but still accompanied by the bagpipe drones.
-The final verse and chorus are written in four part harmony, to give a majestic ending to the piece.
-The drones move between clarinet, horn and bassoon throughout the introduction and verse 1, but each instrument also gets to play melodic material too.
+The work opens with 'bagpipe' drones played by the Alto and Baritone saxes, which accompany a short introduction by the Tenor.
+This is followed by Soprano and Alto playing the first verse and chorus, still accompanied by the bagpipe drones.
+The final verse and chorus are written in four part harmony to give a majestic ending to the piece.

-Cover images: (1) Two Scotsmen clasping hands while drinking at a table. c.1839, British Museum, Public domain, via Wikimedia Commons, (2) Instruments, Yamaha Corporation, CC BY-SA 4.0, via Wikimedia Commons
+Cover images: (1) Two Scotsmen clasping hands while drinking at a table. c.1839, British Museum, Public domain, via Wikimedia Commons, (2) Saxophone, Yamaha Corporation, CC BY-SA 4.0, via Wikimedia Commons

-© Copyright arrangement, 2020, 2021, Hugh Levey, woodwindly.com.
+© Copyright arrangement, 2020, 2022, Hugh Levey, woodwindly.com.
 All rights reserved.
 Do not copy or reproduce this music without the express permission of the copyright holder.